B&G Foods (NYSE:BGS) Updates FY 2022 Earnings Guidance

 B&G Foods (NYSE:BGS – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $1.700-$1.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.030.
+The company provided EPS guidance of $1.700-$1.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.030.
 The company issued revenue guidance of $2.07 billion-$2.13 billion, compared to the consensus revenue estimate of $2.11 billion.

-Several equities research analysts have recently commented on the company.
-Piper Sandler cut B&G Foods from a neutral rating to an underweight rating and set a $27.00 target price for the company. in a research note on Friday, November 5th.
-Zacks Investment Research lowered B&G Foods from a hold rating to a strong sell rating and set a $27.00 price target on the stock. in a research report on Tuesday, January 4th.
+A number of brokerages have recently issued reports on BGS.
+StockNews.com raised B&G Foods from a sell rating to a hold rating in a research note on Friday.
+Zacks Investment Research downgraded B&G Foods from a hold rating to a strong sell rating and set a $27.00 price objective on the stock. in a research report on Tuesday, January 4th.
+Credit Suisse Group reduced their price objective on B&G Foods from $27.00 to $26.00 and set an underperform rating on the stock in a research report on Wednesday, March 2nd.
+Finally, BMO Capital Markets reduced their price objective on B&G Foods from $36.00 to $32.00 in a research report on Wednesday, March 2nd.

 B&G Foods, Incis a holding company, which engages in the manufacture, sale, and distribution of shelf-stable frozen food, and household products in the U.S., Canada, and Puerto Rico.
 Its products include frozen and canned vegetables, hot cereals, fruit spreads, canned meats and beans, bagel chips, spices, seasonings, hot sauces, and wine vinegar.